 Amyotrophic Lateral Sclerosis (ALS) or Lou Gehrig's Disease

 At the Lois Insolia ALS Clinic at the Les Turner ALS Center* at Northwestern Memorial Hospital, we have extensive experience diagnosing and treating amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.
-Northwestern Memorial Hospital is ranked the No. 1 hospital in Illinois by U.S. News & World Report, and is at the forefront of ALS treatment, and offer edaravone, the first FDA-approved ALS treatment in 22 years.
+Northwestern Memorial Hospital is ranked the No. 1 hospital in Illinois by U.S. News & World Report and is at the forefront of ALS treatment.
+Northwestern Medicine offers edaravone, the first FDA-approved ALS treatment in 22 years.

 ALS attacks the neurons that transmit messages from the brain and spinal cord to the voluntary muscles (the muscles you can control).
 Motor neurons degenerate or die, and as this happens, they stop transmitting messages to the muscles.